 Access management is the planning, design and implementation of land use and transportation strategies in an effort to maintain a safe flow of traffic while accommodating the access needs of adjacent development.
 See also MnDOT's new Corridor Investment Management Strategy that brings MnDOT together with its local, modal, and state partners to identify opportunities for collaborative and innovative investment.

-Adopt an access management overlay district or access management standards where highways access auto-oriented commercial development; install/work with others on pollinator habitat, other plantings, and living snow fences.
+Adopt an access management overlay district or access management standards where highways access auto-oriented commercial development; install/work with others on pollinator habitat, other native plantings, and living snow fences.

 Achieve 1 Star rating AND define auto-oriented commercial zoning districts in clusters rather than continuous strips; minimize superblocks and increase quality pedestrian passages between buildings.